Littlewood--Paley--Rubio de Francia inequality for unbounded Vilenkin systems: Introduction

 does not hold in general for arbitrary Vilenkin systems.
 It is worth noting here that this estimate for $p\ge 2$ (which is a special case of our Theorem~\ref{main_thm}) is known for arbitrary Vilenkin systems, see for example Theorem 2.11 in the book \cite{Weisz} where it is formulated as an embedding of different Hardy spaces.

-Even the boundedness of a single operator $P_I$ in $L^p$ for arbitrary interval $I\subset\Z_+$ is not completely trivial for general Vilenkin systems.
+Even the boundedness of a single operator $P_I$ on $L^p$ for arbitrary interval $I\subset\Z_+$ is not completely trivial in our context of general Vilenkin systems.
 The fact that the norms of such operators are bounded by a constant that does not depend on an interval nor the sequence $\{p_j\}$ is proved in the paper \cite{Young_1} by Wo-Sang Young.
 We will use the methods of this paper together with their further development in \cite{Young_2} in the proof of our Theorem~\ref{main_thm}.
+Besides that, as we mentioned above, we will also need the ideas from Rubio de Francia's original paper \cite{RdF}.
 We also note here that in the paper \cite{Young_3} the Littlewood--Paley inequality (for intervals $[2^k, 2^{k+1})$) is proved in the context of Vilenkin systems.

-\textbf{Acknowledgments.} The author is kindly grateful to S. V. Kislyakov for posing this problem.
-The author is also grateful to N. Osipov and V. Borovitskii for valuable discussions.